Three Enger Pioneers

 Palme, Mari (Borreson) and Aase (Liudahl)

+Sometimes we who live in this day and age think we have it tough.
+Our automatic washer breaks down, or the dishwasher goes on the fritz, or maybe we have a flat tire on the way to the mall.
+When we start feeling sorry for ourselves the best thing to do is to go to the history books and learn what our forefathers (and mothers) were up against.
 As a little girl, what fascinated me most about my Grandma Hannah's stories was imagining what it would have been like to live back in the "olden days."
 Having to heat water on the wood stove (first you had to chop the wood) to take a bath or wash dishes.
 Carrying the water in a bucket from a pump outside, or in some cases even from a nearby creek or river.
 Walking or going by horseback or buggy everywhere.
 And worst of all, going outside to the "outhouse" instead of into your nice warm bathroom with a flush toilet.

 One of the best sources we have for learning about the live's of our ancestors are the obituaries and stories that are written about them after death.
 When I was visiting my brother a couple of years ago he brought out a box of keepsakes that he had saved from my parents, and among the contents was an old newspaper from Kindred, North Dakota dated January 4, 1932.
 My brother had no idea why that newspaper had been saved, but right away a name in a front page headline caught my eye, "Mrs. Aase Liudahl Answers Final Summons."